vshenoyTT/ResNet-README/README.md

 #### End-to-End Performance
 + For end-to-end performance, run `WH_ARCH_YAML=wormhole_b0_80_arch_eth_dispatch.yaml pytest models/demos/ttnn_resnet/tests/multi_device/test_perf_ttnn_resnet.py::test_perf_trace_2cqs_t3000[wormhole_b0-True-16-True-0.0043-60-device_params0]`.
 + This will generate a CSV with the timings and throughputs.
-+ Expected end-to-end perf: For batch = 16 per device, or batch 128 in total, it is about `31,700 fps` currently.
++ **Expected end-to-end perf**: For batch = 16 per device, or batch 128 in total, it is about `31,700 fps` currently.
 This may vary machine to machine.